tapule/issyos-md/README.md

 # The Curse of Issyos MegaDrive port
-This is a work in progress non official port/conversion of Locomalito's PC game The Curse of Issyos to Sega's MegaDrive/Genesis written in C and mk68 asm.
+This is a work in progress non official port/conversion of Locomalito's PC game The Curse of Issyos to Sega's MegaDrive/Genesis written in C.

 ## Compilation
 To be writen